Shark Rocket DuoClean Review

 The Shark Rocket DuoClean has a side latch, which you press down to open the dustbin’s hatch door.
 Even though you still have to manually close it, it’s simple and quick.
 Emptying the bin is easy!

 However, the positioning of the cord might be annoying to some people, but I’ve used vacuums that have been poorly designed with a much worse cord location.
-Besides, the general ergonomics of the vacuum cleaner mean that the cord will always be behind you as you clean the room, unless you decide to move in a winded path while cleaning.
+Besides, the general ergonomics of the vacuum cleaner means that the cord will always be behind you as you clean the room, unless you decide to move in a winded path while cleaning.

 The attachment will also pivot as you use the extension tube and floor cleaning nozzle, which allows you to clean around corners and under your furniture.
 If you remove the extension hose and use the vacuum without it, it’s very easy to attach the other cleaning accessories.